 A new church was dedicated in May of 1857 on five acres of land donated by a few members of the congregation.
-This "wooden prayer room, and 2 classrooms was completed in 2010.

-church" was about thirty by fifty feet.
+This "wooden church" was about thirty by fifty feet.
 D.A.
 Van Eck then gave the old building to the church to be used as a "poor house" where the poor and feeble could live and work.
 A separate parsonage was built later that year to house the new pastor.